theRealAph/ScopeLocals/README.md

 (Note: This code example assumes that `CREDENTIALS` is already bound to a highly privileged set of credentials.)

+The example above we show the user code physically within the server framework class.
+Therefore the notional user code can access the CREDENTIALS and attempt to rebind it.
+However, in real life we couldn't.
 Even though the client might be able to re-bind `ServerFramework.CREDENTIALS`, there should be no way to forge legitimate crecentials, because the payload class doesn't allow unprivileged classes to create new credentials.